 - Message level security while communicating with WCF services and rights-based WCF method access.

-- Strong authentication and Authorization methods should be used.
+- Strong authentication and Authorization methods used.

 - Report data events to third parties i.e. lamp failures.